 This week – dealing with bullies, when he’s still texting his ex and when your partner forgets your anniversary.
-Yes – it’s this week’s problem page.
+Yes – it’s problem page edition 38 from your online relationship coach.

 If you would like any advice, feel free to treat me as your agony aunt.
 Just message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.